- Departments A to G

 Certificate of Occupancy

-What are type of structures required a certificate of occupancy?
+- What are type of structures requiring a Certificate of Occupancy?

 The final inspection approval or approvals may serve as the Certificate of Occupancy for any addition or alteration to a structure for which a Certificate of Occupancy has already been issued.

 All new residential and commercial structures are required to obtain a Certificate of Occupancy prior to their occupancy or use.

 A new Certificate of Occupancy is required for existing structures when changing the occupancy or use of the structure or a portion thereof.

 - When can I obtain the Certificate of Occupancy?